jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 #### uap0 - /etc/network/interfaces

-In the `/etc/network/interfaces` file, you need to configure the `uap0` interface.
-I you uncomment the example already there, `uap0` will have an IP address of `192.168.5.1`.
+In `/etc/network/interfaces`, the `uap0` interface is given a default IP address of `192.168.5.1` that you can change.

     --- /etc/network/interfaces ---
     ...
 	### access point interface
-	auto uap0
 	iface uap0 inet static
 	       address 192.168.5.1
 	       netmask 255.255.255.0